patrickloeber/ml-study-plan/README.md

 - https://github.com/yanshengjia/ml-road

 ## Further resources added by the community
+Contributions are welcome!
+If you can recommend any other ressources, feel free to open a pull request :)
 - [ ] [Book: Automate The Boring Stuff with Python](https://automatetheboringstuff.com/) (Till Chapter 6 for Python Basics, the remaining chapters include the applications of Python)
 - [ ] [Book: Python Crash Course by Erric Matthes](https://ehmatthes.github.io/pcc_2e/regular_index/)
 - [ ] [Book: Learning Python by Mark Lutz](https://www.oreilly.com/library/view/learning-python-5th/9781449355722/)